Novartis/xgxr/misc/_Package_CRAN_Update_Instructions.md

 * If there are any warnings or notes, open the document where they are saved and resolve them.
 * Check the package into Github.
 Wait a few minutes and check that the build is "passing" under Travis CI.
 * Send the package to CRAN.
 There are two options
   * devtools::release() - this will run a lot of checks that are helpful, but doesn't work with Novartis firewall.
-It sometimes fails works on the GuestWireless network
+It sometimes works on the GuestWireless network
   * Go to this website and upload the tar.gz https://CRAN.R-project.org/submit.html
 * CRAN will send you an email saying the package has been submitted and you then need to click a link to confirm the submission.